-A list of friends of Barba, who has contributed to the adventures at sea.
+The following is a list of friends the Barba has acquired over time, who have contributed to the adventures at sea.

-The proud owner and captain of Barba.
-With the sea and adventure as a passion a sailing boat serves as the ultimate tool of exploring it.
-Andreas grew up next to the ocean in Stavanger and has been addicted to it ever since.
-The expeditions and sailing benefits from his background in the Norwegian Navy with diving, parachuting and maritime operations as key ingredients.
-He is amongst others educated as a marine biologist.
+Andreas is the proud owner and captain of Barba.
+He grew up next to the ocean in Stavanger and has been addicted to it ever since.
+The sea and adventure are his passions and a sailing boat serves as the ultimate tool for exploring them.
+The expeditions and sailing benefit from his background in the Norwegian Navy with diving, parachuting and maritime operations as key expertise.
+He is also educated as a marine biologist.

 David González Buendía – Photographer

 David came onboard Barba in Tromsø in November 2016, and rapidly made a huge impact as an exceptionally skilled photographer with the Arctic as his area of expertise.
 He is also a safe bet when it comes to maintaining morale onboard at all times.
 Originally from Spain, he has been based in Tromsø since 2014.
 Amongst others he contributed with the whale drone footage, and northern lights videography, which has helped put Barba on the map as never before. www.buendiaphotography.com

 Matt came aboard in December of 2016 for one week and has now returned to complete the project and shooting of the documentary “Barba and the Orcas”.
 Having worked for the Cousteau family for over 15 years, he is no stranger to sharing an environment with large marine mammals.
 Matt plays a crucial role in the success and distribution of the project in an effort to reach as many people as possible regarding the amazing orcas and the threats they face in the wild. www.mfcine.com